jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.7.2 Ciphertext only
     - **Ciphertext only**: an attack where you only have the encrypted ciphertext message at your disposal (not the plaintext)
         - if you have enough ciphertext samples, the idea is that you can decrypt the target ciphertext based on the samples
-        - one technique that proves helpful against simple ciphers is frequency analysis (counting the number of times each letter appears in the ciphertext) -- see below
+        - frequency analysis is a technique that is helpful against simple ciphers (see below)
 - 3.7.3 Known plaintext
     - **Known plaintext**: in this attack, the attacker has a copy of the encrypted message along with the plaintext message used to generate the ciphertext (the copy); this knowledge greatly assists the attacker in breaking weaker codes
+    - **Linear cryptanalysis**: a known plaintext attack, in which the attacker studies probabilistic linear relations referred to as linear approximations among parity bits of the plaintext, the Ciphertext and the hidden key
 - 3.7.4 Frequency analysis
     - **Frequency analysis**: an attack where the characteristics of a language are used to defeat substitution ciphers
         - for example in English, the letter "E" is the most common, so the most common letter in an encrypted cyphertext could be a substitution for "E"
         - other examples might include letters that appear twice in sequence, as well as the most common words used in a language
 - 3.7.5 Chosen ciphertext
-    - **Chosen ciphertext**: in a chosen ciphertext attack, the attacker has access to one or more ciphertexts and their plaintexts; i.e. the attacker has the ability to decrypt chosen portions of the ciphertext message, and use the decrypted portion to discover the key
+    - **Chosen ciphertext**: in a chosen ciphertext attack, the attacker has access to one or more plaintexts of arbitrary ciphertexts; i.e. the attacker has the ability to decrypt chosen portions of the ciphertext message, and use the decrypted portion to discover the key
+    - **Chosen-plaintext attack (CPA)**: an attack model for cryptanalysis which presumes that the attacker can obtain the ciphertexts for arbitrary plaintexts, with the goal to gain information that reduces the security of the encryption scheme; a CPA is more powerful than a known plaintext attack; however a chosen-plaintext is less powerful than a chosen ciphertext
     - **Differential cryptanalysis**: a type of chosen plaintext attack, and a general form of cryptanalysis applicable primarily to block ciphers, but also to stream ciphers and cryptographic hash functions; in the broadest sense, it is the study of how differences in information input can affect the resultant difference at the output; advanced methods such as differential cryptanalysis are types of chosen plaintext attacks
         - as an example, an attacker may try to get the receiver to decrypt modified ciphertext, looking for that modification to cause a predictable change to the plaintext
 - 3.7.6 Implementation attacks